 Does my right hon.
 Friend agree that the Royal Marines, supported by a specialist amphibious fleet, have served our country with great distinction for many, many years?
 Does she share my concern that one of the proposals currently being considered by the Royal Navy is to downsize the amphibious fleet?
 In an uncertain world, is this not both short-sighted and dangerous, and will she please intervene?

 First, I absolutely agree that we can commend and applaud the contribution that the Royal Marines and our amphibious fleet have made to the defence of this country and, indeed, the defence of others.
 It is absolutely right that, as we look at how threats are changing, we look at how we should best spend the rising defence budget to support our national security.
 We have committed to spending 2% of GDP on defence every year of this Parliament.
-We are spending £178 billion over the time between 2016 and 2026 on equipment for our armed forces.
+We are spending £178 billion between 2016 and 2026 on equipment for our armed forces.
 Naturally, we do not always discuss the specific operational details, but if I might just say to my hon.
-Friend, I understand that the claims he has referred to our pure speculation at this stage.
+Friend, I understand that the claims he has referred to are pure speculation at this stage.

 First, of course we send our deep condolences to the families and friends of all those students in the hon.
 Lady’s constituency who have died as a result of contracting meningitis.
 The point she raises about raising awareness of meningitis is a very valuable one, and it is something that we do need to continue to do.
-Very often, decisions are taken by the Government, such as on the vaccination that is already in place, and it is very easy to think that that is a job done, but, actually, we need to continue to look to see how we can ensure that we do not see these deaths from meningitis in the future.
+Very often, when decisions are taken by the Government, such as on the vaccination that is already in place, it is very easy to think that that is a job done, but, actually, we need to continue to look at see how we can ensure that we do not see these deaths from meningitis in the future.